Alexander14454/Cloud-Computing---Final-/README.md

 <img src="https://github.com/Alexander14454/Cloud-Computing-Final/blob/main/Images/Storage.png">
-Digital storage has become a large part of managing a business, records, images, project, accounting files are all example of data that can be kept on a normal dark drive.
+Digital storage has become a large part of managing a business's records, images, projects and accounting files are all example of data that can be kept on a normal dark drive.
 AWS has made managing files and documents easy with EBS and S3, with these tools you can create storage instances with the size of your choosing, and upload/download files from anywhere in the world.

 Benefits of using EBS and S3: